Atlético Mineiro–Flamengo rivalry: History

-The rivalry's biggest rout happened in the 2004 Campeonato Brasileiro, in a match played at the Ipatingão, won by Atlético 6–1.
+The rivalry's largest win happened in the 2004 Campeonato Brasileiro, in a match played at the Ipatingão, won by Atlético 6–1.
 In 2006, Flamengo once again eliminated Atlético in a knockout stage, this time the quarter-finals of the Copa do Brasil, with a 4–1 aggregate score.
 In 2009, while both teams were in contention for the Série A title, a 3–1 Flamengo victory at the Mineirão, for the competition's 34th round, proved significant for the outcome of the season.
 The encounter, which included an olympic goal by Flamengo's Dejan Petković (who had played for the Belo Horizonte club in the previous season), marked Atlético's decline and Flamengo's rise in the competition.
 Prior to the game, Atlético was third and Flamengo fourth in the league table, with the positions being reversed after the match.
 Eventually, Atlético finished the season in seventh place after losing its four remaining matches, while Flamengo were crowned champions for the sixth time.

 Three years later, Ronaldinho unilaterally ended his contract with Flamengo, claiming lack of payment by the club.
 A few days later, he joined Atlético, a move which prompted Flamengo director Zinho to say that he wanted "any team except Atlético" to win that year's Brasileirão.
 Atlético eventually finished second in the competition behind Flamengo's local rivals Fluminense, but Ronaldinho won three titles with the Minas Gerais club, including the 2013 Copa Libertadores.
-In the 2014 Copa do Brasil semi-finals between the two clubs, Flamengo won the first leg at the Maracanã 2–0, and scored first in the second one at the Mineirão.
-Atlético managed to make a 4–1 comeback with three goals in the second half and a 4–3 aggregate score, to advance to the finals, which it won.
+In the 2014 Copa do Brasil semifinals between the two teams, Flamengo won the first leg at the Maracanã 2–0, and scored first in the second one at the Mineirão.
+Atlético managed to make a 4–1 comeback with three goals in the second half and making a 4–3 aggregate score, to advance to the finals.

-In 2021 Brasileirão, Atlético won the league after 50 years and Flamengo were the runners-up.
+In the 2021 Campeonato Brasileiro, Atlético Mineiro won the league after 50 years and Flamengo were the runners-up, 13 points behind it.

-Beginning the 2022 season Atlético, which won both the Brazilian League and Brazilian Cup in 2021, and Flamengo (which were the runners-up in the league and, by regulation, won the right to play, as Atlético won the National Triple) played in a neutral field, Arena Pantanal, the Supercopa do Brasil Final.
-After a draw on regular time, Atlético won the Cup after an exciting penalty shootout (8-7).
+At the beginning of the 2022 season, Atlético, which won both the Brazilian League and the Brazilian Cup in 2021, and Flamengo, the runners-up of the league, contested the Supercopa do Brasil at the Arena Pantanal, in Cuiabá.
+After a 2–2 draw on regular time, Atlético won the title after a long penalty shootout ended in 8–7.